XiangruL/Operating-Systems/README.md

 int sys_lseek(int fd, off_t pos, int whence, int64_t * retval);
 int sys_dup2(int oldfd, int newfd, int * retval);
 ```
-- clumsy sys_write: silly version, but should be enough to test your syscall logic, if everything is okay you should pass consoletest; when you have your own file table, you can write your file syscalls
+- clumsy sys_write: silly version, but should be enough to test your syscall logic, if everything is okay you should pass consoletest; when you have your own file table, you can write your file syscalls (need `fileTable_init` to init console read, write and error)
-- sys_open: notice all pointers passed from syscall.c to your syscall are user pointer, so you need user copyin/out pass value between user and kernel pointer
+- sys_open: notice all pointers passed from syscall.c to your syscall are user pointer, so you need copyin/out for passing value between user and kernel space
 - sys_write/read: since `vnode` doesn't care about offset, you should maintain `offset` variable in each of your fileTable_entry, and you may need a lock to protect your `offset` and other variables
 - sys_lseek: everything you need is in `stat.h` and `seek.h`
 - sys___getcwd: may need `bzero()` or add a `\0` manually, nothing else special